-Stata 12 was released in July 2011, and we assume you are using at least this version.
-However, we expect most of you would be using Stata 13-17.
-We are not aware of any major differences between Stata versions that affect the material, but minor issues will be pointed out in elearning postings.
+Stata 17 was released in April 2021, and we assume you are using this version.
+However, some of you may be using Stata 15 or Stata 16.
+We are not aware of any major differences between Stata versions that affect the material, but minor issues will be pointed out in eLearning postings.